groundtruth/pozi_api/README.md

     bundle exec rspec spec

-The integration tests assume there is a local database with PostGIS that can be accessed as the current user, without a password, and that `psql` is on the path.
+The integration tests assume there is a local database with PostGIS that can be accessed as the current user, without a password ('trust' METHOD), and that `psql` is on the path.

 RestfulGeof uses the RGeo gem, which depends on GEOS and Proj.
 More info [on the RGeo page](https://github.com/dazuma/rgeo#dependencies).